 Tread-wear ratings are a reasonably good indicator of the life expectancy among different tire models from the same manufacturer.
 They’re also useful for comparing tires made by different manufacturers, but tend to be less accurate.
 The problem is that the testing is conducted only up to 7,200 miles, from which point manufacturers make their own projections—based on the wear observed during those 7,200 test miles—of how well the tread will hold up in subsequent miles.
 To put it kindly: Some manufacturers are more conservative than others in their projections.

 A more reliable source of tread-wear information for many (but far from all) tires is Consumer Reports, which for more than 150 tire models regularly conducts its own tests for tread wear on the same test track used for DOT tests.
-But Consumer Reports' tests cover much longer distances—for example, all-season tires are tested for 16,000 miles rather than 7,200 miles—and its projections of tread wear are made consistently across manufacturers.
+But Consumer Reports' tests cover much longer distances and its projections of tread wear are made consistently across manufacturers.

 In addition to tread-wear ratings, the manufacturers’ advertised tread-wear warranties are a source of information.
 In general, a tire with an 80,000-mile warranty will last about twice as long as one with a 40,000-mile warranty.
 Again, however, the manufacturers are making these claims, so you might be relying on marketing hype—particularly on comparisons across brands.